Heydar Babaya Salam

 Heydar Babaya Salam (حیدربابایه سلام) is an Azerbaijani poetical work by Mohammad Hossein Shahriar, a famous Iranian Azerbaijani poet.
 Published in 1954 in Tabriz, it is about Shahriar's childhood and his memories of his village Khoshgenab near Tabriz.
 Heydar Baba is the name of a mountain overlooking the village.

+It is considered to be a pinnacle of Azerbaijani literature and gained popularity in the Turkic-speaking world.
+It was translated into more than 30 languages.

 In Heydar Babaya Salam Shahriar narrates a nostalgia from his childhood in a village in Iranian Azerbaijan.

-In describing Heydar Baba, Shahryar uses the Azeri Turkish word regime toward Azerbaijanis.
+In describing Heydar Baba, Shahryar uses the Azeri word regime toward Iranian Azerbaijanis.
 Here, in every part of Azerbaijan, a Heydar Baba rises up and becomes a gigantic wall that supports and protects Azerbaijan against its foes.